A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: ADAPTOR 's Architecture

 \subsection{Activation Unit}

-The activation functions of the transformer are defined here.
-ReLU, GeLU and softmax activation functions are usually used in transformers.
-They are defined according to their equations and are implemented with LUTs after synthesis.
-The codes for ReLU and GeLU are simple, so, only the code for softmax is shown in Algorithm~\ref{soft_alg}.
+The activation functions employed within the transformer architecture are implemented at this stage.
+Commonly used functions include ReLU, GeLU, and softmax, each defined according to its mathematical formulation.
+After synthesis, these functions are realized using LUTs to support efficient hardware computation.
+While the implementations of ReLU and GeLU are straightforward, the softmax function involves more complex operations; therefore, only its implementation is detailed in Algorithm~\ref{soft_alg} of Section~\ref{sm}.